 Though now equipped with a Grammy-nominated album, naturally most question what’s next for the group.
 Hopefuls are anticipating that this Grammy nomination marks the first of many in the future while others are demanding a proper music nomination for next year’s Billboard Music Awards given BTS’ performance this year.

-While the apparent xenophobia to the music industry that has previously been discussed, the group is also confronted by thinly-veiled misogyny that contempts everything marketed towards and bolstered by young girls.
+While the apparent xenophobia to the music industry previously highlighted, the group is also confronted by thinly-veiled misogyny that contempts everything marketed towards and bolstered by young girls.

 People who don’t know any better keep calling ARMYs 12 year olds, but every BTS Naver article demographics say otherwise.